We've tested the best swimming headphones 2024

 With just a thin blue wire connecting each ear speaker, these Sonar underwater headphones from H2O don’t have a sturdy headset like most of the other headphones on this list.
 Instead, they have a more compact and minimalist design, where each speaker clips onto the straps of your goggles.

 To charge, you simply connect the Sonar headphones to the special USB cable that comes in the box.
-Similar to the Aftershokz, when you plug the USB into your computer, you can then drag and drop an mp3 or mp4 music file directly onto the Sonar.
-And with 8GB storage, it can store up to 2000-song capacity, so enough to soundtrack your entire session.
+Similar to the Shokz, when you plug the USB into your computer, you can then drag and drop an MP3 music file directly onto the Sonar.
+And with 8GB storage, it can store up to 2,000-song capacity, more than enough to soundtrack your entire session.

 We found this was the best way to both upload and listen to music using these, but you can also connect to the Sonar headphones via Bluetooth.
 All you have to do is hit the ‘M’ button on the righthand speaker and a blue LED light will start blinking — you can then connect your phone or smartwatch to the device.
 The LED turns a solid blue once paired.

-The only problem, as previously discussed, is that Bluetooth doesn’t work through water, so in order to get the music to play via Bluetooth, you quite literally need to wear your smartwatch clipped onto your goggles, which kind of defeats the object of even wearing a watch in the first place.
+The only problem is that Bluetooth range is pretty limited, so to get the music to play via Bluetooth, you quite literally need to wear your smartwatch clipped onto your goggles, which kind of defeats the object of even wearing a watch in the first place.

 Naenka Bone Conduction Runner Pro